apokryphus/advanced-combat-system/README.md

 - After 1 second, another identical red icon will appear above a random enemy, marking them as enraged.
 - Rage lasts for 2 seconds, or until the enemy lands a hit on the player.
 - Enraged enemies take 50% less damage, and are immune to hit reactions as well as negative buffs.
 - The attack from enraged enemies cannot be blocked except by the alternate Quen sign.
-The attack will deal 30% of the player's current health, drain 30% of the player's current stamina and adrenaline, as well as knocking the player back.
+The attack will deal 30% of the player's current health, drain 30% of the player's current stamina and adrenaline, as well as blurring the player's screen.
+Small enemies will stagger the player, while larger enemies will knock the player back.

 ## Dynamic Enemy Behavior System